Linan12222/LSTM-with-multiple-inputs-and-multiple-outputs/README.md

 Single-Step Prediction

-Update: Added multi-step prediction function.Setting seq_out_len controls the number of steps in the prediction.
+Update: Added multi-step prediction function.Setting seq_out_len controls the number of steps in the prediction.model